Organ and organists of Chester Cathedral: Specification

 The organ's four manual keyboards run through sixty-one keys of five-octaves (C-c') and its radiating concave pedalboard runs through thirty-two keys of two-and-a-half-octaves (C-g').
 Though Gray and Davison originally provided the organ with tracker action, the instrument's key and drawstop mechanisms presently employ electro-pneumatic action, which were added by Hill and Son.
 Its bellows are pumped electrically, which is triggered by a key at the console, thus powering the instrument.
 Until a point in the late nineteenth century, the bellows were pumped manually.
 The console labels and keys are veneered in ivory (with the accidentals in ebony); on the other hand, the pedalboard is unadorned except for its accidentals being painted in black.
 It has 109 pistons including fourteen generals on thirty-two memory channels.

-It is tuned to a' = 440hz in equal temperament.
+It is tuned to a' = 440 Hz in equal temperament.
 In total, the instrument carries sixty-nine stops amounting to eighty-six ranks of pipes.

 The disposition of the organ's stops is as follows: